 As we discussed in the earlier chapters, VoLTE offers voice and SMS services in LTE network.
 It uses IP Multimedia Subsystem,

 Though VoLTE in the developed completely, operators are struggling to roll out VoLTE.
 The main challenge is to provide call continuity between LTE and legacy circuit-switched networks.

-The deployment strategy for CDMA operators who adapted their next generation mobile network as LTE will be different than operators who migrated their network from legacy 3GPP network to LTE.
+The deployment strategy for CDMA operators who adapted their LTE is different than operators who migrated their network from legacy 3GPP network to LTE.

 Simultaneous Voice and LTE (SVLTE)

-When LTE is used with legacy 3GPP2 network, SVLTE uses two radios to simultaneously communicate with:
+When LTE is used with a legacy 3GPP2 network, SVLTE uses two radios to simultaneously communicate with:

 - 1X circuit switched services like voice call, SMS and emergency call

 - LTE network to get better PS data throughput